adityachirania/uPOWER-ISA-Simulation/README.md

 # uPOWER-ISA-Simulation
-An Simulator that parses assembly level code of uPOWER instruction set, converts to object code and then simulates its execution
+A Simulator that parses assembly level code of uPOWER instruction set, converts to object code and then simulates its execution
 Also present is behavioural implementation of the microprocessor in verilog.

 # Instructions that have been implemented in the assembler